-St Edmundsbury Cathedral, in the heart of Bury St Edmunds, is the Mother Church of the Diocese, the seat of the Bishop and a place of pilgrimage, once part of the great Abbey of St Edmund.
+St Edmundsbury Cathedral, in the heart of Bury St Edmunds, is the Mother Church of the Diocese.
+It is the seat of the Bishop and is a place of pilgrimage, once part of the great Abbey of St Edmund.
 Open daily, it attracts visitors from across the world for worship, visits, events, exhibitions and prayer.
 Supported by a dedicated team of volunteers, the Cathedral offers a warm welcome to all.

 The daily rhythm of services, often enhanced with music from choristers and the magnificent organ, is central to the Cathedral’s life.
 The Cathedral offers a regular programme of parish pilgrimages, giving people from across the Diocese and beyond the chance to explore the Cathedral and enjoy Evensong.

-As a focal point in the community the Cathedral hosts many special services and events, such as the annual Harvest celebration, College awards ceremonies and anniversary services for local and national charities.
+As a focal point in the community the Cathedral hosts many special services and events, such as the annual Harvest celebration, College awards ceremonies and anniversary services for local charities and organisations.

-A comprehensive programme of lunchtime recitals, organ recitals and concerts runs throughout the year alongside a calendar of events, ranging from film shows to vintage fairs.
+A comprehensive programme of lunchtime recitals, organ recitals and concerts run throughout the year alongside a calendar of events, ranging from a Christmas market and art exhibitions.

-Children can explore the Cathedral with their own trails, or if they come as part of a school visit, the Discovery Centre team offers themed, age-specific activities.
+Children can explore the Cathedral with their own trails, or if they come as part of a school visit, The Learning Hub team offers themed, age-specific activities.

-Visitors can enjoy guided tours, Tower tours (202 steps to the top for breath-taking view over the Abbey Gardens) and you can even add a LEGO brick to the model of the Cathedral.
-Pilgrims' Kitchen, the Cathedral’s restaurant and café, serves hot and cold lunches, Fairtrade tea and coffee, delicious cakes and scones.
-Souvenirs, local interest books, CDs and gifts can be purchased from the Cathedral shop, which includes a Tourist Information Point with information about Bury St Edmunds and Suffolk.
+Visitors can enjoy guided tours, Tower tours (202 steps to the top for breath-taking view over the Abbey Gardens) and you can even add a LEGOÒ brick to the model of the Cathedral.
+Pilgrims' Kitchen, the Cathedral’s restaurant and café, serves breakfast, hot and cold lunches, Fairtrade tea and coffee, delicious cakes and scones.
+Souvenirs, local interest books, CDs and gifts can be purchased from the Cathedral Shop, which includes a Tourist Information Point with information about Bury St Edmunds and Suffolk.

 To find out about the Cathedral and to see a full listing of 'what's on' please visit the website.